cerdem12/MEMMAL/enlargeSBML/README.md

-# Input Files in SPARCED Format
+# enlargeSBML

-The data in these files are all tab-delimited between fields.
+The folder contains an example notebook and input files to expand SBML models using MEMMAL created model species lists.